Country of origin

 standard.
 However it appeared

-hold battlefield abuse.
+could not withstand battlefield abuse.

 rifle has built-in iron sights.
 This weapon has a sighting range of